shane-thoma/student-assistant/README.md

 # Student Assistant

-This is a multi-step AI agent that helps automate the workflow of studying for a student.
+This is a multi-step AI agent that helps automate the workflow of creating study materials for a student.

 ## Use Instructions